-The Contract I Was Living
+The Contract I Was Living.

 When I was a little girl, I learned something without anyone ever saying it out loud.

-If I wanted any semblance of connection,
+If I wanted any semblance of connection, I had to leave myself.

-From the internal signals that told me something wasn’t right.
+I learned how to disconnect from my body.
+From the parts of me that felt afraid.
+From the internal signals that told me something wasn't right.

-Because staying connected to those parts of me, would mean losing connection with my mother.
+Because staying connected to those parts of me would mean losing connection with my mother.

 This meant even more danger than the danger I experienced with her.

 So I made a trade.
+Not consciously.
+But consistently.

-to stay connected to her.
+I would leave myself to stay connected to her.

-And from about four years old, I learned how to:
+From about four years old, I learned how to:

 Read the room.